confunguido/pandoc_tex_nos/README.md

 # Known issues:

     - The labels in tables and figures should be included inside the caption in the .tex file, e.g., `\caption{\label{tableA}This is table A}`
+	- If there is a reference \ref{} inside a caption, then the filter gets confused and removes everything in the caption and replaces it with the reference number